Sebastian Mila: Lechia Gdańsk

-Wisła Płock
+Orlen Płock

-Mila moved to II liga team Wisła Płock during the 2001 summer.
-During the first half of the season Mila and Wisła were performing well, with Mila playing 15 of the 19 games.
+Mila moved to II liga team Orlen Płock during the summer of 2001.
+During the first half of the season, Mila performed well, playing 15 of the 19 league games.
 His performances caught the eye of top division team Dyskobolia Grodzisk Wielkopolski, with Mila making the transfer during the winter transfer window.
-Wisła Płock finished the season runners up, and were promoted to the top division.
+Orlen finished the season as runners-up, and were promoted to the top division.

 Dyskobolia Grodzisk Wielkopolski

-His move to Dyskobolia Grodzisk Wielkopolski saw early success in Mila's career.
-In his first full season Dyskobolia finished runners up in the Ekstraklasa resulting in European football for the following season.
+His move to Dyskobolia saw early success in Mila's career.
+In his first full season, Dyskobolia finished runners-up in the Ekstraklasa, resulting in European football for the following season.
 Mila played in every game of the team's European adventure in the UEFA Cup, beating FK Atlantas and Hertha Berlin before a second round tie with Manchester City.
 After the 0–0 draw at home, it was the away leg which brought Mila to the attention of European and Polish football fans.
-Mila scored from a free kick against David Seaman resulting in Dyskobolia progressing due to away goals.
+He converted a free-kick against David Seaman resulting in Dyskobolia progressing due to away goals.
 Dyskobolia faced Bordeaux in the next round, and were knocked out losing 5–1 on aggregate.
-Dyskobolia ended up finishing the season in 4th.
-The following season started well for Dyskobolia in a season which would see the team finishing runners up in the Ekstraklasa once more, as well as winning the Polish Cup.
+The club ended up finishing the league campaign in 4th.
+The following season started well for Dyskobolia, who would finish as runners-up in the Ekstraklasa once more, as well as winning the Polish Cup.
 Mila played 13 games in the league during the autumn round as well as one game in the successful cup run.

 Austria Vienna

-During the winter break of the 2004–05 season Mila moved to Austria Vienna.
+During the winter break of the 2004–05 season, Mila moved to Austria Vienna.
 In his first season with Austria he played 13 times in half a season, during which Austria finished in third place and won the Austrian Cup.
 The following season, his first full season at the club, he didn't manage to play any more games than the previous season.
-Despite not being able to claim a consistent starting position, Mila helped Austria to win the 2005–06 Austrian Bundesliga as well as his second Austrian Cup.
+Despite not being able to claim a consistent starting position, Mila helped Austria win the 2005–06 Austrian Bundesliga as well as his second Austrian Cup.
 The 2006–07 season was a turning point for Vienna as a club, with the team not having the same funds as before and many players leaving at the start of the season and during the winter transfer window.
-After playing 10 games at the start of the season Mila was one of those players to leave in January.
+After playing 10 games at the start of the season, Mila was one of those players to leave in January.
 Austria struggled for the rest of the season, finishing in a disappointing 6th.

 Vålerenga & ŁKS Łódź

 In January 2007 Mila joined Vålerenga for the 2007 Tippeligaen season.
 Mila made 14 appearances for Vålerenga over the course of the season, with the team finishing in 7th.
-In February 2008 Mila moved back to Poland, moving on loan to ŁKS Łódź for the remainder of the 2007–08.
+In February 2008 Mila moved back to Poland, on loan to ŁKS Łódź for the remainder of the 2007–08 season.
 Mila played 12 of the remaining 15 fixtures of the season in the Ekstraklasa as he helped the team stay above the relegation zone.